ds5110/project-zyune/README2.md

 RUN `python tiers_to_zipcdoe_divistion.py`

-It filter tier0 to tier5 in cumberland to zipcode level.
+This python file filter tier0 to tier5 in cumberland to zipcode level.

 ### If you want to explore the tiers data in zipcode level of cumberland county, go for following